cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/010-ir-study.md

 title: Study Of International Relations
 slug: study-of-international-relations
 abstract:  Understand the foundational principles and key theories shaping the field of international relations, including realism, liberalism, Marxism, and constructivism, as well as their applications in analyzing global politics, economics, and security issues.
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Video Summary